vEnhance/1802/src/preface.typ

   be said out loud is instead written out in text.
 - *It has full solutions to its exercises*.
 I really believe in writing things out.
-  I'd rather have a small number of exercises with properly documented solutions than an enormous pile of mass-produced with no corresponding solutions.
+  I'd rather have a small number of exercises with properly documented solutions than an enormous pile of mass-produced questions with no corresponding solutions.

   #todo[Okay this is not true yet lol I'm working on it.
 There will be solutions one day.
   Especially since ChatGPT can do all the exercises anyway kappa.]